tairosonloa/Aula_Global_UC3M/Readme.md

 ```
 # apt-get install python3
 ```
-Most of GNU/Linux distributions call the package as "python3"
+Most of GNU/Linux distributions call the package as "python3".
+MacOS use to have python version 3 installed.
 ## License
 This script is under [MIT license](https://github.com/tairosonloa/Aula_Global_UC3M/blob/master/LICENSE).